Medowhill/pl_articles/en/17/index.md

 Another explanation is possible.
 Let a redex be the factorial of `n` and `k` refer to the continuation.
 The factorial of `n` equals multiplying the factorial of `n - 1` by `n`.
 Therefore, the evaluation can be divided with another way: a redex is the factorial of `n - 1`; the continuation is multiplying the result by `n` and passing the result of the multiplication to `k`.
 The explanation also leads to `factorialC(n - 1, x => k(n * x))`.

 Programs using continuation-passing style never use the result of a function call.
 They pass any additional computation as continuations. `n * factorial(n - 1)` differs from the style because it uses the result of the function call.
 The continuation of ` factorial(n - 1)` is multiplying `n` by the result.
-On the other hand, continuation-passing style always explicitly express the current continuation and passes the continuation as an argument. `factorialC(n - 1, x => k(n * x))` implies that the continuation of computing the factorial of `n - 1` is `x => k(n * x)`.
+On the other hand, continuation-passing style always explicitly expresses the current continuation and passes the continuation as an argument. `factorialC(n - 1, x => k(n * x))` implies that the continuation of computing the factorial of `n - 1` is `x => k(n * x)`.
 Since the expression explicitly passes the continuation, it follows the style.

 Changing the return type of every function to `Unit` allows checking whether a program is using continuation-passing style.